-Guitar Shop Owner Hopes Egress Won’t End His Era at the Chelsea Hotel
+Midtown West Side Residents Meet to Mitigate Noise

 In a perfect world, Courtenay would love to see a tiny spot made on the ground floor of the Chelsea Hotel for his guitar shop, so that hotel guests, big-name musicians, and even those “looky-loos” who stop in to serenade their girlfriends can soak up the history Chelsea Guitars has to offer.
 Drukier said that while they’ll restore the Hotel’s internal shopping arcade, the space isn’t suitable for a guitar shop.

-Barring that, Courtenay feels that street-level stores are too expensive, and he’ll have to move to an upstairs space.
+Barring that, Courtenay feels that street level stores are too expensive, and he’ll have to move to an upstairs space.
 “I’d lose street traffic, but you don’t walk down the street and decide to buy an expensive guitar.
 Who does?”
 Courtenay said that musicians from Japan and Europe, who are so conscientious of music they only buy vinyl, take music seriously and can afford to dole out thousands for musical equipment that will still prove to be a deal after the exchange rate is figured.

 Drukier said that he and MacPherson have not completely given up on the idea of maintaining a music store in the Chelsea Hotel.